Tulip-Dev/tulip/doc/developer/plugin_development.rst

     //   addInParameter<ParameterType>("Name","Help string","Default value");
     // and declare the algorithm dependencies too.
     //   addDependency("name", "version");
-    MyColorAlgorithm(const PluginContext* context):ColorAlgorithm(context) {
+    MyColorAlgorithm(const PluginContext* context) : ColorAlgorithm(context) {
     }

     // Define the destructor only if needed
     // ~MyColorAlgorithm() {
     // }

     // Define the check method only if needed.
     // It can be used to check topological properties of the graph,
     // metric properties on graph elements or anything else you need.